beaucronin/embedding/docs_src/docs/api.md

 | --- | --- | --- |
 | embedding | <code>[Embedding](#Embedding)</code> | The embedding |

+<a name="categoricalMap"></a>

+## categoricalMap()
+Return a function that defines a mapping from values for an attribute to target values.
+Can be used, for example, to map from attribute values to colors.

+**Kind**: global function
 <a name="CSVDatasetCallback"></a>

 ## CSVDatasetCallback : <code>function</code>